Jsyro/seng371/README.md

 # SENG 371 Group Project 2

 ##1 The question you are setting out to answer
 How does the file structure of the source code files affect the ability for the software project to evolve.
-More specifically, do deeper, functionality divided folders create a healthier software project than one where there are folders which contain large numbers of source code file?
+More specifically, do large rearangements of the code affect the health of the project?

 ##2 The methodology you are using to answer the question
 1. First step is measuring the health of the project